-Two new MERS deaths in Saudi: ministryJuly 7th, 2013 in Diseases, Conditions, Syndromes /
+Two new MERS deaths in Saudi: ministryJuly 7, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A Saudi man and a child have died from the MERS virus, bringing the number of deaths from the respiratory infection in the kingdom to 38, the health ministry said on Sunday.